AndrewDiles/deezbotbois/README.md

 ## BUGS:

+- Need to return to Nav bar and correct the size of buttons/their content, based on @media screen query so they fit in the bar while the screen is more narrow

 - if user's avatar image is a bot, then the onHover to reveal the sample profile tab fails to trigger once they hover over the bot (it only triggers when hovering over the background.)

 - Main display not scrollable